cmarcott/Hosted-Messaging-Board/readme.md

 - This is a hosted service which allows users to create accounts, and post to different *messaging boards* depending on their interests

-- It was created for a school project

 ## Breakdown

 - Users can create and join *groups* in which they can view other user's posts in the groups they are a part of